Theory of Majorana zero modes in unconventional superconductors: Green's functions of -wave superconductors with MZMs

 where the first line of each expression for $G_{0}^{r}$ and $F^{r}$ represents the contributions coming from the bulk, while the remaining lines show the contribution due to the boundary.
 It is now useful to inspect the LDOS, which, using $G_{0}^{r}$ in Eq.\,(\ref{LDOS}), reads,

 This LDOS expression shows that, when a boundary is present as we have here, the total LDOS contains a bulk contribution (first term) and also a component that depends on space (second third, and fourth terms in square brackets).
 For subgap energies, $\Omega$ is imaginary as seen in Eqs.\,(\ref{Omegapm}), which implies that the exponential term in front of the square brackets exhibits an exponential and oscillatory decay for $x>0$ that, interestingly, strongly depends on $E$.
-Of particular relevance is the behavior close to $E=0$, which can clearly induce a divergent profile in the interface component of the LDOS, see last term in Eq.\,(\ref{LDOSKitaev}).
+Of particular relevance is the behavior close to $E=0$, which can clearly induce a divergent profile around the edge component of the LDOS, see last term in Eq.\,(\ref{LDOSKitaev}).
 This property is a manifestation of the emergence of a MZM at the boundary.
-We note that the LDOS for a semi-infinite spin-singlet $s$-wave superconductor is given by \cite{Spectralbulk} $\rho_{s}=[\eta E/\Omega]-\eta{\rm exp}(2i\gamma x)[(E/\Omega){\rm cos}(2k_{F}x)+i{\rm sin}(2k_{F}x)]$, which, although partially similar to Eq.\,(\ref{LDOSKitaev}), does not contain a contribution that produces a zero energy peak (ZEP) at $E=0$.
+We note that the LDOS for a semi-infinite spin-singlet $s$-wave superconductor is given by \cite{Spectralbulk}

+which, although partially similar to Eq.\,(\ref{LDOSKitaev}), does not contain a contribution that produces a zero energy peak (ZEP) at $E=0$.
 Therefore, a ZEP in the LDOS can be seen to be a manifestation of MZMs at the edge of spin-polarized $p$-wave superconductors.

 When it comes to the pair amplitude $F^{r}$ in Eq.\,(\ref{GFSEMIINFINITE}), we also note two contributions arising from the bulk (first line) and boundary (second line).
 In subsection \ref{Subsection4a}, we identified that the symmetry of the bulk pair amplitude is ETO and therefore vanishes at $x=x'$.
 Interestingly, in Eqs.\,(\ref{GFSEMIINFINITE}) we see that $F^{r}$ retains contributions even when $x=x'$, which are given by